Lyle and Erik Menendez

-Joseph Lyle Menendez (born January 10, 1968) and Erik Galen Menendez (born November 27, 1970), commonly referred to as the Menendez brothers, are American brothers convicted of killing their parents, José and Mary Louise "Kitty" Menendez, in their Beverly Hills home in 1989.
+Joseph Lyle Menendez (born January 10, 1968) and Erik Galen Menendez (born November 27, 1970), most commonly referred to as the Menendez brothers, are American brothers convicted of killing their parents, José and Mary Louise "Kitty" Menendez, in their Beverly Hills home in 1989.

 Following the murders, Lyle and Erik claimed that unknown intruders were responsible for the murders, framing it as a potential mob killing.
 Police initially investigated this claim but grew suspicious when they discovered the brothers' extravagant spending sprees following the murders, and the fact that they had hired a computer expert to delete their father's recently updated will.
 Erik confessed to the murders in sessions with his psychologist, citing a desire to be free of a controlling father with high standards, which led to their arrests months later.

 Lyle and Erik were charged with two counts of first-degree murder with special circumstances for lying in wait, making them eligible for the death penalty, and charges of conspiracy to murder.
 During their first trial, the defense argued that the brothers killed their parents in self-defense after years of alleged sexual, emotional and physical abuse.
 The prosecution argued that the murders were premeditated, that allegations of sexual abuse were fabricated and that the brothers were motivated by hatred and a desire to receive their father's multimillion-dollar estate after being disinherited from his will.
 The juries were unable to reach a verdict, resulting in mistrials for both brothers.
 In a second trial, the brothers were convicted and sentenced to life imprisonment without the possibility of parole.

 Beginning in 1998, Lyle and Erik began numerous successive legal appeals of their convictions, which were reviewed and rejected by judges.
 In October 2024, Los Angeles district attorney George Gascón recommended a resentencing after reviewing a habeas corpus petition.
-Newly elected district attorney Nathan Hochman opposed the habeas petition.
-In May 2025, a judge resentenced the brothers to fifty years to life, making them eligible for parole.
-In August 2025, however, Lyle and Erik were both denied parole due to incidents of rule breaking and deception.
+In May 2025, a judge resentenced the brothers to 50 years to life, making them eligible for parole.
+Lyle and Erik were denied parole in August 2025 due to incidents of rule breaking and deception.
+In September 2026, they were granted an early parole suitability hearing scheduled for March 2027.

 The Menendez brothers' highly publicized trials received international media attention, inspiring numerous documentaries, dramatizations, books and parodies.